 His passion is helping organisations navigate the complex and sometimes overwhelming or scary world of tech-enabled change in simple, engaging and strategic ways, guiding them through a clear journey to build their understanding of AI and how to unlock its value responsibly.

-He has worked in-house or a consultant at national and international trade unions and non-profits including Unison, Médicins Sans Frontières, Oxfam Intermon, the International Science Council, Greenpeace Spain, Relate, Family For Every Child and more.
+He has worked in-house and as a consultant at national and international trade unions and non-profits including Unison, Médicins Sans Frontières, Oxfam Intermon, the International Science Council, Greenpeace Spain, Relate, Family For Every Child and more.

 His work building a digital team at UNISON led to it being listed in the Digital Leaders 100 list in the UK, while at the ODI his digital strategy was awarded Digital Strategy of the Year at the European Digital Communications Awards.